reactiflux/reactiflux.com/src/transcripts/sentry.md

 ## Talk with Sentry devs

-– Join Sentry's [Discord](https://discord.com/invite/sentry) community to talk shop with the team.
+– Join Sentrys [Discord](https://discord.com/invite/sentry) community to talk shop with the team.

 ---